Support Our School

 8776 East Shea Boulevard, #106-601

-It is easy to make a gift or arrange a pledge by calling the Development and Alumni Relations Office.
+It is easy to donate or arrange a pledge by calling the Development and Alumni Relations Office.
 For general giving support call: 480-750-4470

 Our team is ready to provide giving opportunities to TSOA in areas such as estate giving, setting up named scholarships, operating funds, endowment investments, studio community projects, and naming opportunities for endowed chairs and positions.